HarmonizedMRI/SOSP3d/README.md

 # Usage

 Once the Python environment is set up, the next step is to get the data ready for reconstruction.
+An example script is given in `examples/reconGEdata.py`.
 The recon code expects the following h5 files (*the files themselves can be arbitrarily named, but the datasets within them have to be named as given below*):